k-x-h/FinalGradePrediction/README.md

    * K-Nearest Neighbors Regressor
    * Gaussian Naive Bayes
 ## Images
-An example of some of the visualizations that are included in this project:
+An example of some of the visualizations that are included in this project (utilizing Seaborn):

 ![](https://github.com/k-x-h/FinalGradePrediction/blob/main/images.gif)
 ## Conclusion